pyfar/sofar/sofar/verification_rules/_readme.txt

    variable that lists it with a lower case letter.
 E.g. if Data_IR shall have the dimension "mrn" the and the actual shape of Data_IR is (10, 2, 128), then M=10, R=2, and N=128.
-4. Variable and attribute names must not start with an underscore
+4. Variable and attribute names may not contain underscores and the keywords 'API', 'GLOBAL', and 'PRIVATE'.
-5. SOFA is case insensitive when checking the values of attributes with the following exception.
+   Note: AES69 uses colons to denote attributes (e.g., 'SourcePosition:Units'
-6. Units, i.e., all attributes that end with "Units" shall contain only lower case letters when writing but may contain upper case characters when Reading data.
+   denotes the attribute 'Units' belonging to the variable 'SourcePosition') and dots to denote hierarchies (e.g., 'Data.Real' and 'Data.Imag' are variables of the group 'Data').
+In addition AES69does not have a keyword to specify global attribute.
+Some APIs (API_MO and sofar) can not use dots and colons in the names (they use underscores instead) and require the keyword 'GLOBAL' to highlight global attributes, e.g., 'GLOBAL_SOFAConventions'.
-7. Different spelling of the units are allowed (see unit_aliases.json)
+   The verification of this rule might thus vary across toolboxes.
-8. Strings containing multiple units can be separated by commas, commas and spaces, or spaces, e.g., "meter,meter,meter", "meter, meter, meter", "meter meter meter", or mixtures thereof
+5. Some attributes can only have a limited number of entries.
+Examples for this are names of coordinate systems, units, and room types.
+For instance the used coordinate system can only be 'cartesian', 'spherical', or 'spherical harmonics'.
+A special case are units, where multiple spellings are allowed (e.g. 'meter' and 'metre') and that can be separated either by commas, commas plus spaces, or spaces (e.g. 'meter, meter, degree' or 'meter,meter degree').
+All restricted values should be validated insensitive of the case, however, units shall be written in lowercase only.
-9. All validation rules from rules.json must be checked (see below)
+6. All validation rules from rules.json must be checked (see below)

 The json files inside this folder contain rules for validating SOFA files.
-The rules were manually extracted from the SOFA Standard AES69-2020 and are distributed across five files
+The rules were manually extracted from the SOFA Standard AES69-2020.
+Note that the json files are written with `write_validation_rules.py` where additional comments on the rules can be found.

 data.json